ngless-toolkit/ngless/README.md

 Ngless is a domain-specific language for NGS (next-generation sequencing data) processing.

-**Note**: This is *pre-release* software, currently available as a preview only.
-Please [get in touch](mailto:coelho@embl.de) if you want to use it in your work.
+**Note**: This is *pre-release* software, currently in beta (testing) It is stable enough to use, but there may still be some (minor) changes before an official release.
 For questions, you can also use the [ngless mailing list](https://groups.google.com/forum/#!forum/ngless).

 ## Example